 Managing training content digitally

-Digitizing your training content is one of the easiest ways to keep your content up-to-date, and can make your training contact much more accessible — particularly if you have a large company or a scattered or remote workforce.
+Digitizing your training content is one of the easiest ways to keep your content up-to-date.
+It can make your training content much more accessible — particularly if you have a large company or a scattered and remote workforce.
 It also reduces the need to store physical documents.

 There are a number of manual ways to keep track of and deliver that digital training content.
 For example, you can use a central server or dropbox folder to store the content for individual courses.
-This is a good way to keep all your training content in one central place, which allows you to keep your training modules current without having to track down content in multiple locations.
+This is a good way to keep all your training content in one central place, allowing you to keep your training modules current without tracking down content in multiple locations.

-Of course, it can be difficult to manage and track who has read what content this way, and it may not always be clear which order the different pieces of content should be consumed in.
+Of course, it can be difficult to manage and track who has read what content this way, and it may not always be clear in which order the different pieces of content should be consumed.

 The easiest way to manage all your digital content and deliver it efficiently is within a learning management system (LMS).
 A flexible LMS allows you to organize all your various pieces of training content into a larger course.

-A LMS alo lets you control the learner’s journey through the content.
+An LMS also lets you control the learner’s journey through the content.
 For example, you could upload a PDF of a product booklet for the learner to read, then follow that with an interactive quiz to help cement their knowledge.
 You can even use the LMS to create adaptive learning paths within a training in order to deliver individualized content to each learner.